pinnouse/ani-ss/README.md

 import { AniSS } from '../pkg';
 ...
 ```
-To use Ani-SS, you must provide a WebGlRenderingContext which can be obtained from a `<canvas>` element.
+To use Ani-SS, you must provide a WebGl2RenderingContext which can be obtained from a `<canvas>` element.

 `index.html`
 ```html